THE LAKES OF CENTRAL ITALY

 This lake is relatively simple to get to by car or public transit.
 Bus transport from the train stations of Castiglione del Lago, Passignano sul Trasimeno, Tuoro sul Trasimeno, Terontola, Chiusi-Chianciano, or Magione are available.
 Additionally, buses travel between the major lake towns around it as well.
 If you are coming by car, you can take the Perugia exit from the E45, following signs for Lake Trasimeno or from the autostrada del Sole, northbound take the Chiusi-Chianciano exit / southbound take the Valdichiana exit.
 It’s an easy trip from tourist attractions like Pieve within Perugia or Cortona, technically located in the region of Tuscany, but nonetheless very closeby!

 Probably the most popular attraction of Lake Bracciano lies in the town of Bracciano itself – the papal palace, the Orsini-Odescalchi Castle, known for its Medieval style.
 Also in the Medieval style is the center of Anguillara Sabazia, a town along the lake shore.
 Trevignano Romano is a well-known section of coast on the lake, with small shops and cosy vibes along the entire coast.
-The sunsets across Lake Bracciano along with the collection of ducks and swans make sure the mental images from this holiday will not be soon forgotten.
+The sunsets across Lake Bracciano along with the collection of ducks and swans.
+And make sure the mental images from this holiday will not forget.